Drug Solubility Guide 2026: Essential Formulas & Charts

 Solubility Formulas

-• A = surface area of the drug particle
+• A = Surface area of the exposed solid

-Noyes Whitney equation infographic for quantifying drug dissolution rate
+Noyes Whitney equation pharmaceutical calculations for drug dissolution rate

 The Noyes-Whitney equation helps quantify dissolution rate and guide formulation optimization.